ArcadeHustle/FiSTer-JVS-IO/README.md

 <img width="400" src="https://github.com/ArcadeHustle/FiSTer-JVS-IO/blob/main/Teasers/One.png"><br>
 <img width="400" src="https://github.com/ArcadeHustle/FiSTer-JVS-IO/blob/main/Teasers/Three.png"><br>

 Once we complete the hardware testing phases, we will push for some software additions as well.
-If you would like to be a beta tester, please contact @d0tslash, or @fsckewe, or @JaviRodasG via Twitter.
+If you would like to be a beta tester, please contact [@d0tslash](https://twitter.com/d0tslash), [@fsckewe](https://twitter.com/fsckewe), or [@JaviRodasG](https://twitter.com/JaviRodasG) via Twitter.

 ## Service core
 Nearly every arcade PCB in existance has a "test" / "service" menu in which various settings can be changed, and I/O can be checked.